t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 Docker is a powerful utility and having the ability to run containers on the edge is a great stepping stone forward.
 I would advise that you do make sure you can't achieve what you need in Lambda first before looking at containers however, as containers aren't always the best solution.

-Thanks to the following guides for providing some extra insite to me while I was writing.
+Thanks to the following guides for providing some extra insights to me while I was writing.

 * [Visualize your Raspberry Pi containers with Portainer or UI for Docker](https://blog.hypriot.com/post/new-docker-ui-portainer/)